DrewBagelz/odin-calculator/README.md

 I'm in the middle of moving right now, so this project took me a lot longer than I would have liked.
-Regardless, working through this helped reenforce a lot of concepts and techniques that I had previously been confused about.
+Regardless, working through this helped reinforce a lot of concepts and techniques that I had previously been confused about.
 For example, I spent a lot of time in my browser's dev tools and had to use the debugger and breakpoints for the first time.
 I'm also getting more used to recognizing when it's time to git commit.